IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Click on the `Settings` tab on the left hand side.
 Locate the `Database Settings` section.
 Select `Explicitly add PKs and FKs automatically` from the `Key Creation Mode` dropdown.
 It will become apparent in the next section.

 > [!NOTE]
-> In the Database Settings section, notice that Key Type is `guid`.
-It is important for later.
+> In the Database Settings section, make note that Key Type is `guid` as this is the type we will be using later for our Primary Keys.

 ![Module Settings Explicit Key Creation](images/module-settings-explicit-key-creation.png)